composablesys/collabs/docs/src/guide/containers.md

 2. Setup a toolchain for your project (e.g., TypeScript + Webpack) so that it builds the whole thing as a single HTML (not JS) file, ideally containing all dependencies and assets.
 (See [Advanced](#advanced) for advice and alternatives.)
 3. In your main TypeScript file:

    a.
-Start by creating an instance of `CRDTContainer` from @collabs/container.
+Start by creating an instance of `CContainer` from @collabs/container.
 We'll assume it's named `container`.

    b.
 Setup your app: register your top-level Collabs using `container.registerCollabs`, connect them to your GUI using [event listeners](../advanced/events.html), and connect user input to them.